Jacobs Engineering (NYSE:J) Sees Significant Increase in Short Interest

-Jacobs Engineering (NYSE:J) was the recipient of a significant increase in short interest during the month of July.
-As of July 15th, there was short interest totalling 2,230,000 shares, an increase of 5.2% from the June 30th total of 2,120,000 shares.
-Currently, 1.7% of the company’s stock are sold short.
-Based on an average daily trading volume, of 902,100 shares, the days-to-cover ratio is currently 2.5 days.
+Jacobs Engineering (NYSE:J) saw a large increase in short interest in July.
+As of July 31st, there was short interest totalling 2,230,000 shares, an increase of 5.2% from the July 15th total of 2,120,000 shares.
+Currently, 1.7% of the company’s stock are short sold.
+Based on an average trading volume of 902,100 shares, the days-to-cover ratio is presently 2.5 days.

-In related news, Director Linda Fayne Levinson sold 1,000 shares of the business’s stock in a transaction dated Tuesday, June 2nd.
-The stock was sold at an average price of $85.21, for a total value of $85,210.00.
-Following the completion of the sale, the director now directly owns 56,888 shares of the company’s stock, valued at $4,847,426.48.
-The sale was disclosed in a filing with the SEC, which can be accessed through this link.
-1.00% of the stock is owned by insiders.
+J has been the topic of a number of research reports.
+Barclays reissued a “buy” rating and issued a $100.00 price objective on shares of Jacobs Engineering in a report on Thursday, April 16th.
+Benchmark lowered their price target on shares of Jacobs Engineering from $115.00 to $105.00 and set a “buy” rating on the stock in a report on Monday, May 11th.
+Citigroup lifted their price target on shares of Jacobs Engineering from $98.00 to $104.00 and gave the company a “buy” rating in a report on Tuesday.
+KeyCorp lifted their price target on shares of Jacobs Engineering from $95.00 to $101.00 and gave the company an “overweight” rating in a report on Tuesday.
+Finally, TheStreet upgraded shares of Jacobs Engineering from a “c+” rating to a “b” rating in a research report on Monday.
+One research analyst has rated the stock with a sell rating, one has assigned a hold rating and nine have assigned a buy rating to the stock.
+Jacobs Engineering presently has a consensus rating of “Buy” and a consensus target price of $101.00.

-A number of large investors have recently made changes to their positions in the stock.
-Hanson & Doremus Investment Management bought a new stake in Jacobs Engineering during the second quarter worth approximately $26,000.
-Weaver Consulting Group bought a new stake in Jacobs Engineering during the second quarter worth approximately $34,000.
-OLD Second National Bank of Aurora bought a new stake in Jacobs Engineering during the second quarter worth approximately $35,000.
-Parallel Advisors LLC bought a new stake in Jacobs Engineering during the second quarter worth approximately $35,000.
-Finally, Patriot Financial Group Insurance Agency LLC bought a new stake in Jacobs Engineering during the second quarter worth approximately $41,000.
-88.87% of the stock is currently owned by hedge funds and other institutional investors.
+In related news, Director Linda Fayne Levinson sold 1,000 shares of the stock in a transaction dated Tuesday, May 26th.
+The shares were sold at an average price of $80.19, for a total value of $80,190.00.
+Following the completion of the transaction, the director now directly owns 57,888 shares in the company, valued at approximately $4,642,038.72.
+The sale was disclosed in a document filed with the SEC, which can be accessed through this hyperlink.
+1.00% of the stock is owned by company insiders.

-Jacobs Engineering (NYSE:J) last issued its quarterly earnings data on Wednesday, May 6th.
-The company reported $1.39 earnings per share (EPS) for the quarter, topping the Thomson Reuters’ consensus estimate of $1.26 by $0.13.
-The business had revenue of $3.43 billion during the quarter, compared to the consensus estimate of $3.37 billion.
-Jacobs Engineering had a return on equity of 12.61% and a net margin of 6.23%.
-Jacobs Engineering’s quarterly revenue was up 10.9% on a year-over-year basis.
-Sell-side analysts forecast that Jacobs Engineering will post 4.99 earnings per share for the current fiscal year.
+Jacobs Engineering (NYSE:J) last posted its quarterly earnings data on Monday, August 3rd.
+The company reported $1.26 EPS for the quarter, topping the consensus estimate of $0.99 by $0.27.
+The company had revenue of $3.30 billion during the quarter, compared to analyst estimates of $3.18 billion.
+Jacobs Engineering had a net margin of 4.11% and a return on equity of 12.25%.
+Jacobs Engineering’s revenue was up 3.1% compared to the same quarter last year.
+Equities research analysts anticipate that Jacobs Engineering will post 5.21 EPS for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Friday, August 21st.
-Investors of record on Friday, July 24th will be issued a dividend of $0.19 per share.
-The ex-dividend date is Thursday, July 23rd.
-This represents a $0.76 annualized dividend and a yield of 0.89%.
-Jacobs Engineering’s payout ratio is 15.05%.
+The business also recently announced a quarterly dividend, which will be paid on Friday, August 21st.
+Stockholders of record on Friday, July 24th will be paid a dividend of $0.19 per share.
+This represents a $0.76 dividend on an annualized basis and a dividend yield of 0.84%.
+The ex-dividend date of this dividend is Thursday, July 23rd.
+Jacobs Engineering’s dividend payout ratio is currently 15.05%.

 About Jacobs Engineering